GPCRs in Medicinal Chemistry

 Registration and the Pandemic

 Registration is closed.
 There was an option for Exhibitor and Sponsor registrations at the foot of the registration page, and you may have paid by card or requested an invoice for settlement by bank transfer.
-Registration fee are:
+Registration fee were:

 Early rate, for payment by 4th July: